tahaderouiche/terraform/README.md

 This tree provides a basic installation scripts for an installation of [Elastic Cloud Enterprise](https://www.elastic.co/cloud/enterprise) on both aws and gcp.
 This will install an ECE setup with single machine for testing purposes.
 For a production grade setup, you can use follow the documentation [steps](https://www.elastic.co/guide/en/cloud-enterprise/current/ece-installing.html).

-For aws the setup is done assuming [MFA](https://aws.amazon.com/iam/details/mfa/) is enabled.
+The aws setup is done assuming [MFA](https://aws.amazon.com/iam/details/mfa/) is enabled.

 - - - -
 # Usage